newman8r/dna-site-extension/dna_site_import.md

   - Else, parse returned HTML to find `<a href=...csv>`.
 - When a link is resolved, we fetch and store the CSV in `chrome.storage.local` under `gmReportsFiles` with bytes and metadata.

+Additional notes (NEW):
+- The same POST/JSON/HTML extraction logic is used for both the primary and the additional segments CSV.
+- We always fetch with `credentials: 'include'` and normalize relative links against the current origin.

 ### Progress UI and file management
 - The Reports tab shows a “Downloaded reports” list with each file and actions:
   - Download (save to disk)
   - Delete (trashcan) — removes the entry from storage and updates status
 - A Progress row shows two dots (One‑to‑Many CSV, Segments CSV):
   - Red → pending; Green → file detected in `gmReportsFiles`

+Updates (NEW):
+- Each saved file includes a `kind` field (`one`, `segments`, `additional-segments`, `autokinship`).
+- `additional-segments.csv` appears in the downloaded files list when present; it is optional and not required to proceed.

 ---